ColeBardin/ColeBardin/README.md

 Includes a compiled desktop application and installer

-Shell script ''builddmg.sh'' takes desktop application build by PyInstaller and created DMG installer for MacOS
+Shell script `builddmg.sh` takes desktop application build by PyInstaller and created DMG installer for MacOS

 ## Compililation, Packaging and Bundling

 Use PyInstaller to create executable application

-''pyinstaller -n "Amongus" --windowed --add-data='locations:locations' kaia_app.py''
+``pyinstaller -n "Amongus" --windowed --add-data='locations:locations' kaia_app.py``

 Use shell script to create Disk Image installer for the application

-''./builddmg.sh''
+``./builddmg.sh``

 ## Dependencies